When comparing corporate dentistry vs private practice work, which one is better for your dental student loans?

 - He could procure the business services much cheaper than equity financing by paying for them directly

-Many new associates are hungry to prove themselves, which often results in much higher practice revenue within a few years.
+Many new associates are hungry to prove themselves, which often results in much higher practice revenue within the first year or within a few years.

 Many dentists turn around and take an even bigger loan out to buy this increased production from themselves basically.
-You can prevent this with an option to buy a practice at an agreed upon % of revenue at your start date.
+You can prevent this with an option to buy a practice at an agreed-upon percent of revenue at your start date.

 If you had to sell a minority interest on the open market to someone not affiliated with the dental practice, you would have to accept a discount on the price because they’re not getting full control.